 TABLE 10 - CONTAMINANT SOURCE MANAGEMENT TOOLS Regulatory Options Suggested Management Approach Applicability to the District WHPP Sanitary Ordinances Zoning Ordinances Source Prohibitions Land Use Planning Master Planning Special Use Permits Subdivision of Land Parceling of Land Local governments may use these regulatory options as management tools to protect their communities' underground drinking water resources.
 These tools will be most effective if they become part of the WHPP.
 State regulations govern sanitary services.
 Subdivision and parceling ordinances are already adequate to protect WHPAs.
 A land use plan is in place and is consistent with WHPP.
 Source prohibitions within Zone 1 of WHPAs are appropriate.
 Non-Regulatory Options Suggested Management Approach Applicability to the District WHPP Land Acquisition The community or utility can acquire land within a WHPA through donation, purchase or trade development rights, and/or conservation easements restricting use of land.
 The District does not have the financial wherewithal to acquire land specifically for WHPA protections.
 Groundwater Monitoring A groundwater monitoring program consists of regular sampling of wells for contaminants.
 It helps the community to measure the effectiveness of its source controls and compliance with drinking water standards.
 Groundwater monitoring should be conducted at one or more locations within the Logandale Well WHPAs and up gradient of Baldwin and Jones Springs, if financial assistance can be obtained.
 Local Business Owner Education Encourage local business owners to take advantage of the Business Environmental Program offered by Nevada Small Business Development Center (NSBDC).
 Local business owner education is appropriate to the implementation of the WHPP.
 Household Hazardous Waste Collection A good management tool to reduce the amount of hazardous waste going to the landfill or septic systems.
 Coordinate with local government to implement a Household Hazardous Waste Collection Day.
 Funding is available through NDEP's Solid Waste Program.
 This option helps to educate the public about the types of household products which are toxic or hazardous.
 It encourages public involvement.
-Educate the citizens in your community by distributing NDEP's flyer about Safer Alternatives to Hazardous Household Products.
 This management tool is appropriate if funding can be obtained.
+MVWD may work with NvRWA and NDEP on the development of educational information for increased public awareness.
+For example, updating existing education information.
 Wellhead Protection Sign Place signs on perimeters of WHPAs.
 A sign would reduce the risk of an accident.
 It serves as notification in case of an accidental spill of contaminant.
 Signs help to educate the public.
 Signs need to be placed in the Baldwin and Jones Springs watersheds.
 Signing of the MX, Arrow Canyon, and Logandale Wells WHPAs should be considered if funding is available.
 Public Education Public education is a key aspect of any WHPP.
 Public education efforts are important in building public support for regulatory changes and local funding.
-NDEP has prepared a flyer listing the available sources for getting ground water protection related public education materials.
-Use this source to educate the public about WHPP.
-The Nevada Rural Water Association (NvRWA) conducts free workshops to educate small communities.
-Encourage citizens in your community to participate in NvRWA's workshops.
+The Nevada Rural Water Association (NvRWA) conducts free workshops to educate small communities and encourage citizens in the community to participate workshops.
+The District also host's numerous meetings and trainings attended by other small utilities (Panaca, Alamo, Caliente, Virgin Valley, Pioche).
+Virtual trainings are becoming increasingly important and efficient, with a greater emphasis on web platforms.
+MVWD sees training innovation opportunities to help facilitate these meetings for rural utilities and more efficiently meet federal and state mandates.
+In addition, web based tools offer better communication to establish regular meetings with District's staff, Board members, and stakeholders for regular source water protection coordination.
 Public education through the public school system is appropriate and a set of educational materials has been obtained from the U.S. Geological Survey for use by schools within the District's service area.